List of awards and nominations received by Amy Winehouse: MTV Europe Music Awards

 The MTV Europe Music Awards were established in 1994 by MTV Networks Europe to celebrate the most popular music videos in Europe.
 Originally an alternative to the American MTV Video Music Awards, the MTV Europe Music Awards is today a popular celebration of what MTV viewers consider the best in music.
 Most of the awards are voted for by the viewers.
 The awards are presented annually and broadcast live on MTV Europe, MTV and most of the international MTV channels as well as online.
 Winehouse received one award from four nominations.

 MTV Video Music Awards

-The MTV Video Music Awards were established in the end of the summer of 1984 by MTV to celebrate the top music videos of the year.
+The American MTV Video Music Awards were established in the end of the summer of 1984 by MTV to celebrate the top music videos of the year.
 Originally beginning as an alternative to the Grammy Awards, the MTV Video Music Awards is now a respected pop culture awards show in its own right.
 Normally known as the Best Female Video category, in 2007 the title was briefly changed to Female Artist of the Year.
 Winehouse received three nominations.